junka/ffpic/README.md

 Tips on display:
 after decoding, usually we get rgb data from least significant byte, But for sdl display, the data need to be  ```BGRA``` from least significant byte.
 So, a reorder is need for display.

+Or we can use YUV data to display directly via sdl api.

 ### Samples